YCL92/TMD-LDCT/README.md

 ------

-Follow the following instructions step by step to train the model from scratch.
+Follow the instructions step by step to train the model from scratch.
 Or you can skip steps 3-5 to perform evaluations on patient data or phantom directly using the pre-trained models.